french water dogs

 The Barbet is a relatively healthy breed with few identified health concerns and an average lifespan of about 12 - 15 years.
 As the number of Barbets continue to grow we are, over time, obtaining more data on the widespread health of the breed.
 Currently the key issues to be aware of in the Barbet are hip dysplasia, eye disorders including; entropion, cataracts, and progressive retinal atrophy and allergies.
 To a lesser extent epilepsy, immune disorders and cancer have also affected the breed.

 In addition to being of sound mind and body, our breeding dogs undergo several health tests prior to inclusion in our breeding program.
 At two years of age our dogs are radiographed to look for evidence of hip or elbow dysplasia.
 Evaluation is obtained by the Orthopedic Foundation for Animals (OFA) and dogs with a passing grade, meaning no evidence of dysplasia is found, receive a certificate.
 We also require our dogs to be periodically evaluated by an OFA board certified ophthalmologist and be certified normal.
-At Northrock in addition to these basic pre-breeding tests we also have cardiac and thyroid testing performed on our dogs and DNA tests for the dilution gene and prcd-pra.
-As DNA testing for various traits and health conditions has become more available, many of our dogs also have Embark Veterinary DNA genetic test results included in their health portfolio.
+DNA tests for the dilution gene and prcd-pra are also a part of our pre-breeding screening.
+As DNA testing for various traits and health conditions has become more available, many of our dogs have Embark Veterinary DNA full panel genetic test results included in their health portfolio.
+At Northrock in addition to these pre-breeding health evaluations, on occasion cardiac exams and thyroid tests are also performed on our dogs.

 More information about Barbet Health is available at these links: